vsoch/vsoch.github.io/_posts/2019/2019-06-20-singularity-compose-alpha.md

 This would mean that their addresses (assigned in the address space of the bridge) would be viewable to one another.
 All I had to do in this case was start a group of containers (with singularity-compose).
 If you run it with `--debug` it will show you the commands that are run to start the instances.
-They looked like this:
+Here is one (abridged) example (networking pun!):

 ```bash
 $ singularity instance start \